 How long is your lease?

-Most Shared Ownership leases will be based on the standard Homes and Communities Agency (formerly Housing Corporation) model Shared Ownership lease.
-Earlier leases would have been issued on the basis that the term was for 99 years though most recently leases are now issued on the basis of the lease agreements being a 125 year term from commencement.
+Most Shared Ownership Leases will be based on the standard Homes and Communities Agency (formerly Housing Corporation) model Shared Ownership lease.
+Earlier leases would have been issued on the basis that the term was for 99 years though most recently leases are now issued on the basis of the lease agreements being a 125-year term from commencement.

-When to you renew your lease?
+When do you need to extend your lease?

 If your lease falls below 75-80 years it is considered to be a “short” lease and may create difficulties for a leaseholder if they wish to sell or remortgage.
-Generally speaking the shorter the lease the more expensive it is to renew so you should start making enquiries as soon as your lease starts approaching 90 years.
+Generally speaking the shorter the lease, the more expensive it is to renew so you should start making enquiries as soon as your lease starts approaching 90 years.

 Another thing to remember is that the lease runs from the commencement date on the lease, not when it was purchased and not the date when the lease was granted.
-So if you've bought your house on a re-sale market in 2015 but the lease for the property was drawn up in 2000, your lease is already 15 years old at the time of purchase.
+So, if you've bought your house on a re-sale market in 2015, but the lease for the property was drawn up in 2000, your lease is already 15 years old at the time of purchase.